-The Department of Psychiatry is pleased to announce the promotion of Carol M. Greco, PhD to the rank of Associate Professor of Psychiatry.
+The Department of Psychiatry is pleased to announce the promotion of Konasale Prasad, MD to the rank of Associate Professor of Psychiatry.
 Dr. Prasad is a nationally recognized researcher in the field of schizophrenia and cognitive impairments, a dedicated clinician, and a thoughtful teacher and mentor.

 After earning his medical degree from the Government Medical College in India, he completed residencies at the National Institute of Mental Health and Neurosciences, The Oxford Deanery and Western Psychiatric Institute and Clinic of UPMC (WPIC).
 He obtained postdoctoral training at the University of Pittsburgh prior to his appointment to the Department of Psychiatry faculty in 2005.
 Dr. Prasad was one of the founding physicians of the Services for the Treatment of Early Psychosis (STEP) Clinic at WPIC, a highly specialized program which provides services to persons manifesting early signs of schizophrenia or related disorders.